Joint injection: Ultrasound-guided

-Usual standards for musculoskeletal interventional procedures apply include review of previous imaging, informed consent and appropriate local anesthetic.

-The use of a high-frequency (> 10 MHz) linear array transducer is recommended, but lower-frequency curvilinear probes may be occasionally required to visualize deep structures in larger patients.
-A preliminary diagnostic sonographic examination, including color Doppler of the area to be punctured is necessary to define the relationship of adjacent neurovascular structures.
+Usual standards for musculoskeletal interventional procedures apply, including review of prior imaging, informed consent, and appropriate local anesthesia.
+A high-frequency (>10 MHz) linear array transducer is recommended, though lower-frequency curvilinear probes may be needed to visualize deep structures in larger patients.
+A preliminary diagnostic ultrasound, including color Doppler of the target area, is necessary to assess adjacent neurovascular structures.

 Injections should be performed with adherence to aseptic technique although this varies between institutions and radiologists attributable to resources, training, perceived risk and experience.
 In a survey of 250 health professionals in the United Kingdom, 43.5% believed infection rates were < 1/1000 following intra-articular injections, 33.0% perceived rates were < 1/100, and 2.6% perceived the risk as negligible.
 Sterile preparation of the entire injection field, including adjacent skin where the gel and probe are applied, is recommended.
 Areas of superficial infection such as cellulitis or abscess should be avoided to prevent deeper spread.

 After planning a safe route of access, a line parallel to the long axis of the transducer is drawn on the skin adjacent to the end of transducer where the needle will be introduced.
 Once the patient's skin is sterilized and initial needle entry is made adjacent to the mark, the probe can be returned quickly to the same location and orientation by aligning to the skin mark.
 The needle is directed toward the intended target by a freehand technique.
 The needle size, length and type should be selected based on the site, depth and patient's body habitus.
 22–24G needles are sufficed for most injections.

 As an example, ultrasound-guided hip joint injection can be considered when symptoms persist despite initial treatment options such as activity modification, analgesia and physical therapy.